The Basilica of the Sacred Heart, left, and the Main Building's Golden Dome define the University of Notre Dame's skyline.

 Notre Dame offers on-campus graduate student housing that is a 10- to 15-minute walk from the Law School.
 Many off-campus housing options are available nearby in South Bend and the surrounding community.

 The view of South Bend from Notre Dame's campus has changed dramatically in the past decade since Eddy Street Commons was built across Angela Boulevard from the University.
-Eddy Street Commons houses a variety of retail stores, restaurants, and apartments, and serves as a gateway between campus and the city.
+Eddy Street Commons houses a variety of retail stores, restaurants, and apartments.

 Downtown South Bend, and several other city neighborhoods, have been undergoing a sort of renaissance in recent years, too.